equk/11ty-equk/src/posts/2023-06-10-Blog Using Eleventy.md

 Most references suggested using `npm-run-all` to run `11ty` & `tailwindcss`.<br/>
 This comes with a few problems, especially if you are using inlined css.

-Building is ok as you can run it sequentially but in dev mode things really don't work well as 11ty is trying to reference generated css at the same time as tailwind is generating it.
+Building is ok as you can run it sequentially but in dev mode things really don't work well as 11ty is trying to reference generated css at the same time as tailwind generating it.

 <article class="message is-info">
   <div class="message-body">